Reverberation lags viewed in hard X-rays from an accreting stellar-mass black hole: Methods

 Reverberation lags are calculated self-consistently in the assumed geometry, whereas hard lags are created by introducing variability to the photon index $\Gamma(t)$ \cite{Mastroserio2018}.
 The variability in $\Gamma$ at a Fourier frequency $\nu$ is governed by the parameters $\gamma(\nu)$ and $\phi_{AB}(\nu)$, where the former is the variability amplitude relative to that of the normalization, and the latter is the phase lag between the $\Gamma$ variability and that of the normalization.
 In the usual \textsc{reltrans} models, the user specifies a different value of $\gamma$ and $\phi_{AB}$ for each frequency range considered, and these are left as free parameters.
 For the new frequency-dependent model, we must instead parameterize the frequency dependence of $\gamma(\nu)$ and $\phi_{AB}(\nu)$.
 We employ the formulae

 where $\phi_{\rm AB,0}$, $s_{\rm AB}$, $\gamma_0$ and $s_{\gamma}$ are model parameters.

 We attempt preliminary fits of this new model to the epoch 1 \hxmt{} data.
-We account for the response matrices of the different instruments used to measure the lags, but ignore interstellar absorption, which is not important at the high photon energies we are considering.
-Extended Data Fig.~\ref{fig:reltrans}A shows the result of fitting \texttt{reltransCpF} when accounting for the radial dependence of $\log\xi(r)$ by employing a grid of 20 radial zones and assuming a constant disk density.
-We see that for this model, the frequency at which phase wrapping begins is indeed different for the two different lag spectra: the zero-crossing point is $\sim 20$ Hz and $\sim 30$ Hz for the Compton hump and iron line lags, respectively.
-We note that this difference is smaller than what is seen in the data ($\sim 20$ Hz vs $\sim 80$ Hz), but the model is consistent with the data within uncertainties.
+Since interstellar absorption is not important for the high photon energies we are considering, the lag spectrum is completely independent of the instrument response matrix \cite{Ingram2019}, and thus we do not account for the instrument response matrices.
+Fig.~\ref{fig:reltrans}A shows the result of fitting \texttt{reltransCpF} when accounting for the radial dependence of $\log\xi(r)$ by employing a grid of 20 radial zones and assuming a constant disk density.
+We see that for this model, the frequency at which phase wrapping begins is indeed different for the two different lag spectra: the zero-crossing point is about 20 Hz and 30 Hz for the Compton hump and iron line lags, respectively.
+We note that this difference is smaller than what is seen in the data, but the model is consistent with the data within uncertainties.
 In contrast, Fig.~\ref{fig:reltrans}B shows the result of fitting the model under the assumption that $\log\xi$ is independent of radius.
 We see that, as expected, the characteristic phase wrapping frequency is the same for both lag spectra.
 The parameters of the best fitting model are not believable (e.g. $i\approx 7^\circ$, $M\approx 34~M_\odot$), but after trying many parameter combinations, we reliably find that $\nu_0$ can only depend on the energy bands used if a radial $\log\xi$ gradient is employed.
+We additionally tried different assumptions for the density profile, first using the zone A Shakura-Sunyaev \cite{Shakura1973} density profile, $n_e \propto r^{3/2} [ 1 - \sqrt{r_{\rm in}/r}]^{-2}$, and then a simpler $n_e \propto r^{3/2}$ profile.
+In both cases, the best-fitting lag spectra were very similar to the constant density case, albeit with slightly different (but still not especialy believable) best fitting parameters.
 In future, we will attempt a formal fit of the epoch 1 data with the \texttt{reltransCpF} model.